The Affair (Child novel): Plot

-As it becomes increasingly clear that Reed did in fact have something to do with Chapman's death and possibly the other two murders, Reacher is ordered to cover up the evidence he's found this far, which he ignores.
-After a journalist investigating the closure of Fort Kelham (under Munro's orders to avoid compromising the case) and the younger brother of one of the murdered women is shot and killed, Reacher discovers that an independent militia from Tennessee has been assigned by someone inside the chain of command to destroy evidence of the murders, while Munro confirms that none of the other soldiers at Kelham, aside from Reed, could have committed the crime.
+As it becomes clear that Reed was indeed involved in Chapman's death and possibly the other murders, Reacher is ordered to cover up the evidence.
+After an investigative journalist and the younger brother of one of the murdered women is shot and killed, Reacher discovers that an independent militia from Tennessee has been assigned by someone inside the chain of command to destroy evidence of the murders, while Munro confirms that none of the other soldiers at the base, aside from Reed, could have committed the crime.
+Reacher and Deveraux eventually have sex at the motel.

-Reacher and Deveraux grow close, and have sex at the inn.
-When the mother of the dead boy commits suicide by standing in front of a moving train, he travels to the Pentagon and confronts Frazer, having realized that he had a personal interest in protecting the army's relationship with Carlton Riley.
-Frazer tries to kill Reacher with a hammer, but Reacher uses the same hammer to kill him in self-defense.
-Neagley arranges for the death to be labeled an accident, and takes Reacher to Garber, who provides him with a confidential file painting Deveraux as a sociopath who broke the arm of a woman named Alice Bouton out of jealousy.
-Garber explains that the military is content to blame her for the murders, but since they have no jurisdiction on domestic soil, it has been decided to instead shut down the investigation and turn the matter over to local authorities.
+When the mother of the dead boy commits suicide by standing in front of a moving train, Reacher travels to the Pentagon and confronts Frazer, having realized that he had a personal interest in protecting the army's relationship with Senator Riley.
+Frazer tries to kill Reacher with a hammer, but Reacher uses the same hammer to kill Frazer in self-defense.
+Neagley takes Reacher to Garber, who provides him with a confidential file painting Deveraux as a sociopath who broke the arm of another woman out of jealousy.
+Garber explains that the military is content to blame Deveraux for the murders, but since they have no jurisdiction on domestic soil, it has been decided to instead shut down the investigation and turn the matter over to local authorities.
 Reacher is told that if he agrees to drop the matter, his job will be secure, but he is allowed to leave with the file anyway.

-To celebrate Reed's exoneration, his father organizes a visit to Carter's Crossing and Fort Kelham.
-Reacher learns something interesting: "Janice Chapman" was an assumed identity, and that the victim is really Audrey Shaw, a former intern for Carlton Riley who was paid to leave her position after having an affair with the senator.
-He also deduces that the other women were also involved with Reed at different times, and may have become pregnant, which would have tarnished his reputation.
-After subduing a team of unarmed artillerymen sent to arrest him for violating orders, he and Munro work to separate the Rileys from the rest of the partygoers, allowing Reacher to take them hostage.
-At gunpoint, Carlton confesses what Reacher already knew: Deveraux's file was forged to clear his son, Reed did murder the first two women, and then killed Chapman for the fun of it.
-Reacher then breaks Reed's neck, and does the same for his father, before leaving them in a car to be demolished by an oncoming train.
+To celebrate Reed's exoneration, his father organizes a visit to the base.
+Reacher learns that "Janice Chapman's" real name was Audrey Shaw, a former intern for Senator Riley who was paid to leave her position after they had an affair.
+He also deduces that the other women were involved with Reed at different times and may have become pregnant, which would have tarnished his reputation.
+After subduing a team of unarmed artillerymen sent to arrest him for violating orders, Reacher and Munro work to separate the Rileys from the rest of the partygoers, allowing Reacher to take them hostage.
+At gunpoint, Senator Riley confesses what Reacher already knew: Deveraux's file was forged to clear his son, Reed murdered the first two women and then killed Chapman for the fun of it.
+Reacher then breaks both men's necks before leaving them in a car to be demolished by an oncoming train.